Inspection outcome: Standards met

 Principle 3.
 Premises

-The pharmacy keeps its premises safe, secure and mainly appropriately maintained.
+The pharmacy keeps its premises safe, secure and largely appropriately maintained.
+The pharmacy has processes to keep customers and staff safe during the Covid-19 crisis.
 The pharmacy protects personal information.

 Principle 4.
 Services, including medicines management

 The pharmacy generally provides its services safely.
+The pharmacist is easily accessible to people who use the pharmacy.
 The pharmacy gets its medicines and medical devices from reputable sources.
 It stores them safely.
 The pharmacy acts if any medicines or devices are not safe to use to protect people’s health and wellbeing.
-But not all staff understand how to check that this has been done.
-And this could make it harder for them to confirm what action has been taken in response.

 Principle 5.
 Equipment and facilities

-The pharmacy has access to the appropriate equipment and facilities to provide the services that it offers.
+The pharmacy has access to the appropriate equipment and facilities to provide the services that it offers safely.
 It mainly maintains its equipment and facilities adequately.

 116 Southchurch Drive